 Joining the military is a huge commitment.
 New recruits often see the military as a way to get a college education or as a career path.
-However, it’s important to think about how military jobs convert to civilian jobs, unless you plan to spend your entire life in the military.
+However, it’s important to think about how the top military jobs convert to civilian careers unless you plan to spend your entire life in the military.

 Best Military Jobs Leading to Civilian Careers